apache/zeppelin/docs/interpreter/pig.md

 [Apache Pig](https://pig.apache.org/) is a platform for analyzing large data sets that consists of a high-level language for expressing data analysis programs, coupled with infrastructure for evaluating these programs.
 The salient property of Pig programs is that their structure is amenable to substantial parallelization, which in turns enables them to handle very large data sets.

 ## Supported interpreter type
-  - `%pig.script` (default pig interpreter, so you can use `%pig`)
+  - `%pig.script` (default Pig interpreter, so you can use `%pig`)

-    `%pig.script` is like the pig grunt shell.
-Anything you can run in pig grunt shell can be run in `%pig.script` interpreter, it is used for running pig script where you don’t need to visualize the data, it is suitable for data munging.
+    `%pig.script` is like the Pig grunt shell.
+Anything you can run in Pig grunt shell can be run in `%pig.script` interpreter, it is used for running Pig script where you don’t need to visualize the data, it is suitable for data munging.

   - `%pig.query`

     `%pig.query` is a little different compared with `%pig.script`.
-It is used for exploratory data analysis via pig latin where you can leverage zeppelin’s visualization ability.
+It is used for exploratory data analysis via Pig latin where you can leverage Zeppelin’s visualization ability.
 There're 2 minor differences in the last statement between `%pig.script` and `%pig.query`
     - No pig alias in the last statement in `%pig.query` (read the examples below).
     - The last statement must be in single line in `%pig.query`